pkalivas/radiate/docs/source/objectives.md

 ## Single-Objective Optimization

 Single-objective optimization focuses on optimizing one specific goal.
-This is the most common use case and provides the best performance characteristics.
+This is by far the most common use case for genetic algorithms.
+When using a single objective, you must return only a single value from your fitness function, which represents the fitness score for that individual.

 ---